coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoX/LedgerNanoXTroubleshooting/NanoXFixConnectionIssues.md

     ```

 2. Retry connecting your Ledger Nano S with Ledger Live.

-    If it's still not working, continue to step 3: troubleshooting.

 ### 3. Troubleshooting

-Try each of the following three options.
+Try each of the following three options:

 -   **OPTION 1**

     **Edit the file **/etc/udev/rules.d/20-hw1.rules** file by adding the **OWNER="<user>"** parameter to each line, where **<user>** is your Linux user name.

-    Then reload the rules as follows:
+    Reload the rules as follows:

     ```
     udevadm triggerudevadm control --reload-rules
     ```

     Retry the connection with Ledger Live.
-If it does not work, try the next option.
+If it does not work, move on to **Option 2**.
 -   **OPTION 2**

     Edit the **/etc/udev/rules.d/20-hw1.rules** file and add the following lines: